 High school students interested in becoming a marine engineer or naval architect should take classes in math, such as algebra, trigonometry, and calculus; and science, such as chemistry and physics.
 If available, drafting courses may be helpful for aspiring naval architects.

 College students interested in this occupation typically pursue a degree in an engineering field.
 Programs in marine engineering and naval architecture usually include courses in computer-aided design, fluid mechanics, ship hull strength, and mechanics of materials.
 Most programs also include time at sea, during which students gain hands-on experience on a vessel.

 Some marine engineering and naval architecture programs are offered at state maritime academies.
 Students studying at the maritime academies spend time at sea, usually during the summer, to gain onboard operating experience.
 For more information about state maritime academies, visit the Maritime Administration of the U.S. Department of Transportation.

 Employers may prefer to hire candidates who graduate from a program accredited by a professional association such as ABET.

 Communication skills.
-Marine engineers and naval architects must be able to give clear instructions and explain complex concepts when leading teams of professionals on projects.
+Marine engineers and naval architects must give clear instructions and explain complex concepts when leading projects.

 Ingenuity.
-Marine engineers and naval architects must use operations analysis to create a design that will most likely perform the ship’s functions.
-They then employ skills of critical thinking to anticipate and correct any deficiencies before the ship is built or set to sea.
+Marine engineers and naval architects must use operations analysis to create a design to perform the ship’s functions.
+They then employ critical-thinking skills to anticipate and correct any deficiencies before the ship is built or set to sea.

 Interpersonal skills.
 Marine engineers and naval architects meet with clients to analyze their needs for ship systems.
-Engineers must be able to discuss progress with clients to keep redesign options open before the project is too far along.
+Engineers must discuss progress with clients to keep redesign options open before the project is too far along.

 Math skills.
 Marine engineers and naval architects use the principles of calculus, trigonometry, and other advanced topics in math for analysis, design, and troubleshooting in their work.